awsdocs/amazon-route53-docs/doc_source/resolver.md

 If you want to override an autodefined rule, you can create a conditional forwarding rule for the same domain name\.

+You can also disable the autodefined rules\.
+For more information, see [Forwarding rules for reverse DNS queries in Resolver](resolver-automatic-forwarding-rules-reverse-dns.md)\.

 Resolver creates the following autodefined rules\.

 **Rules for private hosted zones**